 Reviews and Appeals

-Use this contact information if you need a coverage decision about a restriction on a specific medication and want to request a lower cost-sharing amount.
+Use this contact information if you need a coverage decision about a restriction on a specific medication and want to request a lower cost-sharing amount, or if you need to file an appeal because your request was denied.

 Use this contact information if you need to file an appeal if your coverage review is denied.